 And here are a few additional tips for the Ma On Shan hike:

 - The best time to hike Ma On Shan Country Park is late autumn, winter and early spring.
-The trail is exposed the entire way, and it is quite challenging, so I would not recommend hiking during summer.
+The trail is exposed the entire way and quite challenging, so I would not recommend hiking during the summer.

-- Make sure to bring enough water for a few hours of hiking.
+- Bring enough water for a few hours of hiking.

-- Get an Octopus Card, a rechargeable smartcard for taking public transportation and use it for taking the MTR to the start of the Ma On Shan trail and taking the minibus from Sai Kung.
-It costs $100HKD, but you can use $50 stored value and get your $50HKD refundable deposit when you leave HK.
+- Get an Octopus Card, a rechargeable smart card for taking public transportation and use it for taking the MTR to the start of the Ma On Shan trail and taking the minibus from Sai Kung.

 How to hike from Ma On Shan to Sai Kung